International Federation of Workers' Education Associations: Governance

 The highest decision making assembly in IFWEA is the quadrennial International General Conference.
 The General Secretary, President and Executive Committee are elected at this conference.
-The 22nd IFWEA General Conference was held in Lima, Peru in 2015, and the 23rd IFWEA General Conference was held in Cape Town, South Africa in 2019.
+The 22nd IFWEA General Conference was held in Lima, Peru in 2015, the 23rd IFWEA General Conference was held in Cape Town, South Africa in 2019 and the 24th IFWEA General Conference was held in Cape Town, South Africa in 2023.

 The role of the IFWEA Secretariat is to stimulate the development of a democratic workers’ education movement, by providing contact between member organisations, assisting with the development of partnerships, and promoting best practice in educational design and delivery through the provision of education resources, web communication and learning events such as workshops, seminars and conferences.
 The IFWEA Secretariat was registered in Cape Town, South Africa in 2009, after the election of IFWEA General Secretary Sahra Ryklief in December 2007.
 Previously it had been registered in the UK with the Secretariat in Manchester, and prior to that, it was hosted by the AOF Norway, with the Secretariat in Oslo.

 Archival records of IFWEA 1945 to 1986 are held at the Trades Union Congress (TUC) Library Collections and University Archives at London Metropolitan University, reference code GB 1924 IFWEA.
 Current records are held at the Institute of The Hague.